theochem/horton/doc/dev_unit_tests.rst

 Writing new tests
 -----------------

-All tests in Horton are located in the directories ``horton/test`` and ``horton/*/test``.
+All tests in HORTON are located in the directories ``horton/test`` and ``horton/*/test``.
 All module files containing tests have a filename that starts with ``test_``.
 In these modules, all functions with a name that starts with ``test_`` are picked up by Nosetests.
 Tests that do not follow this convention,